 What is pulmonary thromboendarterectomy (PTE) surgery?

 This procedure is also called pulmonary endarterectomy (PEA).
-Basically, it is surgery to remove blood clots from arteries in the lungs.
+It is surgery to remove blood clots and scar tissue from the arteries in the lungs.
 The surgery can potentially cure a condition called chronic thromboembolic pulmonary hypertension (CTEPH).

 Who is eligible for pulmonary thromboendarterectomy (PTE)?

 If you have CTEPH, your healthcare provider will examine you in order to assess your general level of health.
-He or she will also assess your breathing and the damage to your heart.
-The location of the blockages helps predict whether or not the surgery will be successful.
+They will also assess your breathing and the damage to your heart.
+The location of the blockages helps determine whether or not the surgery will be successful.